MrYsLab/s2a_fm/README.md

 s2a_fm is a Scratch hardware extension written in Python allowing Scratch and an Arduino micro-controller to communicate seamlessly.

+Make sure you get the latest version of the Scratch Off-Line editor.

 Known Issues
 ------------